Why Creativity Hurts (and Why It’s Worth It)

 Our imagination produces wonderful thoughts and dreams, but without physical form they are mere chimeras.
 The struggle to create something out of them is much more fulfilling than to live in a fantasy.

-But there is a positive side here, too: the new thing can be far better than we’d imagined, or at least more complex and whole.
-Our imagination produces wonderful thoughts and dreams, but without physical form they are mere chimeras.
+Our imaginations produce wonderful thoughts and dreams, but without physical form, they are mere chimeras.
 The struggle to create something out of them is much more fulfilling than to live in a fantasy.

 “What man actually needs is not a tensionless state but rather the striving and struggling for some goal worthy of him.
 What he needs is not the discharge of tension at any cost, but the call of a potential meaning waiting to be fulfilled by him.”
 3

-The next time you feel the canvas or computer screen is mocking you, ask yourself if the thing you’re looking to accomplish is worthy of you.
+The next time you feel the canvas or computer screen is mocking you, ask yourself if what you seek to accomplish is worthy of you.
 If it is, it won’t come easily.
 It shouldn’t.
-As wonderful and important as imagination is, we are capable of learning, creating, and achieving far greater things than imagination alone.
-It takes effort, experimentation, discovery and yes, struggle if we want to achieve something we can feel proud of.

-In her sharply observed book The Creative Habit choreographer Twyla Tharp notes, “Leon Battista Alberti, a fifteenth-century architectural theorist, said, ‘Errors accumulate in the sketch and compound in the model.’
+As wonderful and important as imagination is, we can learn create, and achieve far greater things than our imaginations alone.
+It takes effort, experimentation, discovery — and yes, struggle — to create anything worth being proud of.
+In her sharply observed book, The Creative Habit choreographer Twyla Tharp notes: “Errors accumulate in the sketch and compound in the model.
 But better an imperfect dome in Florence than cathedrals in the clouds.”
 4

 Read Next: How to Become Who You Are